zofe/deficient/README.md

         hello.blade.php

-you create this structure you can simply run a setup command in the root of your application
+To create this structure you can simply run a setup command:
-(IMPORTANT: be sure that you've no folder conflict):
+(__important__: be sure that you've no folders conflict with your current application)

     php vendor/zofe/deficient/deficient setup:folders